joakim/bismark/extras.md

 Of course, this isn't very portable.
 But within a certain environment, it could be very powerful.

-For example, it could be used to create something like [Jupyter Notebook](https://jupyter.org/), with interactive manipulation and evaluation of code.
-Perhaps with double curly braces `{{…}}`, producing both an in-place editor of the code (or a monospaced block) _and_ the evaluated result below.
+For example, it could be used to create something like [Jupyter Notebook](https://jupyter.org/), with an interactive in-place editor and the result of the evaluation rendered directly below.

-	{{kesh
+	{kesh
 	    a: 20
 	    b: 22
 	    a + b
-	}}
+	}

 > ```
 > a: 20